evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 ### GitHub Pull Request Testing

+Definitions for this section exist under the "Github & Commit Queue" tab.

 Enabling "Automated Testing" will have Evergreen automatically create a patch for each pull request opened in the repository as well as each subsequent push to each pull request.
 In order for this to work, you must fill out